 ABOUT THE WORK

-Philomène Pirecki’s commission will be screened for 48 hours as part of our online programme, broadcast via the homepage on our website.
-When to watch: 8pm June 29th – 8pm July 1st.
-All online commissions will be broadcast again as part of our marathon screening at 8pm, Thursday 15th July.
+Philomène Pirecki’s commission was screened as part of our online programme 29 June – 1st July 1st + as part of our marathon screening at 8pm, Thursday 15th July.

 Commissioned by Art Night, Somerset House and FACT in collaboration with 180 Studios.
 Supported by the Adonyeva Foundation.